beefan/tech-elevator-blog/_posts/2020-03-24-matchmaking-day-one.md

 That means I met with two companies today: Big Lots and ODW Logistics!
 I don't want to comment too much on the specifics of the interviews, but I will say that the virtual matchmaking was way less intimidating than I imagined it in my head.
 The pathway directors worked hard to ensure a seamless experience and I can't imagine it would have been any better in person!
 It was great to get exposure to interviewing and connecting with recruiters remotely.

+Spent my time in between interviews working on a basic javascript chess game to develop my event **handling** skills and **DOM Manipulation** skills.
+For now, it loads the board and you can move pieces around, but there are no rules.
+Check it out [here](https://github.com/beefan/js-chess)!

 #### Okay, a Postscript
 I try to keep this blog mostly about technology, a record of my journey to becoming a software developer, but today I want to address the elephant in the room.